Solving MathDoku with Mixed-Integer Programming

 Subtraction Cage Constraints

-Subtraction cages are the first type of cage that we have to introduce more auxiliary variables to deal with; this is because the raw constraint required for subtraction cages shown below is nonlinear.
+Subtraction cages are the first cage type that we have to introduce more auxiliary variables to deal with; this is because the raw constraint required for subtraction cages shown below is nonlinear.

 \[ \begin{aligned} \left| v_{i_1, j_1} - v_{i_2, j_2} \right| & = t \\ & \Downarrow & \\ \{ v_{i_1, j_1} - v_{i_2, j_2} = t \} & \text{ or } \{ v_{i_1, j_1} - v_{i_2, j_2} = -t \} \end{aligned} \]